 Fairfield Historical Society

-The Fairfield History House will be closed in December, January, and February, reopening the first Tuesday in March.
-The house will be open each Tuesday thereafter as well as the second Saturday of each month.
-Hours for both days are 10:00 to 3:00.
-During the winter, special tours may be arranged by calling Mark McPheters at 453-9823.
-Folks may also call Peggy (Tozier) Blair, at 426-8986.
+The Fairfield History House will be closed in December, January, February and March, reopening the first Tuesday in April.
+The house will be open each Tuesday thereafter until December.
+Hours are 10:00 to 3:00.
+During the winter, special limited tours may be arranged by calling Peggy (Tozier) Blair at 426-8986.

 Mission and Purpose of the Fairfield Historical Society